 - Completely clean teeth with proper cleaning technique.
 Brushing just takes 2 minutes and also you can definitely keep your teeth using a manual toothbrush at a standard A level.

-- Multiple heads, bristles, toothbrush styles as well as colours to pick from.
+- Multiple heads, bristles, toothbrush styles as well as colors to pick from.
 You’ve got a smaller head for those who have a smaller mouth, as well as the power to choose soft bristles when you have sensitive gums.
 Some brands make specific prints on toothbrushes for kids.
 However, you will never be short of choices with manual toothbrushes.

 - Simple to travel with.
 All you require is a toothbrush case and you are all set to go for your journey.
 No need to be concerned about charging exits or batteries.